 St. Louis, Missouri

 Just across the Mississippi River from Illinois is one of the most affordable cities in the United States.
-Must-dos include a visit to the the fun and funky City Museum and spending a day at Forest Park, home of the free St. Louis Zoo.
+Must-dos include a visit to the fun and funky City Museum and spending a day at Forest Park, home of the free St. Louis Zoo.
 And, of course, no visit to St. Louis is complete without a visit to the world famous Arch.
-It’s fun to ride the single seat tram to the top for a view of the of the city.
+It’s fun to ride the single seat tram to the top for a view of the city.
 And don’t miss the recently refurbished Museum at the Gateway Arch.
 It’s one of the many fun free things to do in St. Louis with kids.